fifth-postulate/postscript-whisperer/workshop/guide/src/tool/drawing.md

 The `newpath` operator clears the current path and starts an empty path, ready to be altered to your hearts content.

 ## moveto
 The `moveto` operator changes the _current point_.
-The current point is important building block for drawing primitives.
+The current point is an important building block for drawing primitives.
 Usually drawing primitives change the current point to be the current point to the last control point.

 The `moveto` operator requires two operands to be present on the stack.
 Those are the `x`-coordinate and the `y`-coordinate of the current point to be.